 The United States makes approximately 140,000 employment-based immigrant visas available each fiscal year for aliens as well as for their spouses and children who wish to immigrate to the United States based on their occupational skills.
-An individual needs the right combination of skills, education, and/or work experience to qualify for an employment-based immigrant visa.
+An individual needs the right combination of skills, education, and/or work experience to qualify for a New York employment-based immigrant visa.
 This employment-based visa can lead to an employment-based green card.

-We, at Reiner & Pleva, PLLC have extensive experience helping both businesses and private individuals negotiate the employment-based immigration path.
-For example, we have helped American employers secure nonimmigrant employment-based visas E-1, E-2, E-3, H-1B (including the additional quota for beneficiaries holding master's degrees from American colleges and universities, and for cap-exempt employers/beneficiaries), H-2A, H-2B, H-3, L-1A, L-1B, O-1, P-1, P-2, P-3, and R-1 nonimmigrant visas for foreign workers.
-We have also helped American employers negotiate the PERM (Permanent Labor Certification) and immigrant visa (Form I-140, Immigrant Petition for an Alien Worker) processes so that their clients may offer permanent employment to multinational managers or executives (EB-1C), outstanding professors and researchers, skilled workers (EB-3), and foreign workers with advanced degrees or exceptional ability (EB-2).
+New York employment-based immigration lawyers at Reiner & Pleva, PLLC have extensive experience helping both businesses and private individuals negotiate the employment-based immigration path.
+For example, we have helped American employers secure nonimmigrant employment-based visas E-1, E-2, E-3, H-1B (including the additional quota for beneficiaries holding master’s degrees from American colleges and universities, and for cap-exempt employers/beneficiaries), H-2A, H-2B, H-3, L-1A, L-1B, O-1, P-1, P-2, P-3, and R-1 nonimmigrant visas for foreign workers.
+We have also helped American employers negotiate the PERM (Permanent Labor Certification) and immigrant visa (Form I-140, Immigrant Petition for an Alien Worker) processes so that their clients may offer permanent employment to multinational managers or executives (EB-1C), outstanding professors, and researchers, skilled workers (EB-3), and foreign workers with advanced degrees or exceptional ability (EB-2).

-We, at Reiner & Pleva, PLLC, are here to protect your immigration rights and we want to help.
+We, at Reiner & Pleva, PLLC, are here to protect your New York employment-based immigration law rights and we want to help.